Courtesy of Coca-Cola

 – Coke 2-litres are on sale for the holidays at your local supermarket! (boring….)

 Coke also looks at empowering its subject matter experts to respond.
-These are captured by the Coca-Cola Online Social Media Principles.
 They could speak about areas as diverse as ingredients, marketing, research, logistics or other aspects which catches the fancy of digital denizens.

-For the final R of Redirect, Coke embraces a comprehensive strategy in generating link-love, SEO mentions, Search Engine Marketing, and cross-pollenisation (which is the sharing of ideas and links in a reciprocal manner).
+For the final R of Redirect, Coke embraces a comprehensive strategy in generating link-love, SEO mentions, Search Engine Marketing prowess, and cross-pollination (which is the sharing of ideas and links in a reciprocal manner).

 The company abides by four truths in this regard: